Compare the Assembly Generated for Static vs Dynamic Dispatch in Rust

 example::area_pair_dynamic:

-push r14 ; Save previous r14
+push r14 ; Save the previous r14

-push rbx ; Save previous rbx
+push rbx ; Save the previous rbx

-push rax ; Save previous rax
+push rax ; Save the previous rax

 mov r14, rcx ; r14 = address of the vtable of b